-Tank Vapor valve is open and both Manifold Gauge Set valves are closed.
-Follow above procedure.
+Tank Vapor valve is open and both manifold gauge set valves are closed.

-RG3305 RECOVERY PURGING THE NON-CONDENSABLE GASSES FROM IDENTIFIED REFRIGERANT IN A TANK
+PURGING NON-CONDENSABLE GASSES FROM REFRIGERANT TANK

-- 1) Allow the tank to sit undisturbed for 24 hours.
-(This allows the air to rise to the top.) - Connect a manifold to the tank and read the amount of pressure in the tank by looking at the output pressure gauge. - 3) Determine the ambient temperature in the room. - 4) Refer to a Refrigerant pressure/temperature chart.
+- 1. Allow the tank to sit undisturbed for 24 hours.
+(This allows the air to rise to the top.) - Connect a manifold to the tank and read the amount of pressure in the tank by looking at the output pressure gauge. - 3.
+Determine the ambient temperature in the room. - 4.
+Refer to a Refrigerant pressure/temperature chart.
 Find the temperature on the chart and look across to the corresponding pressure for the type of refrigerant in the tank.
-Determine how that relates to the reading on the gauge. - 5) If the pressure reading is higher than the pressure shown on the chart, very slowly (so as not to cause turbulence inside the tank) crack open the vapor port valve.
+Determine how that relates to the reading on the gauge. - 5.
+If the pressure reading is higher than the pressure shown on the chart, very slowly (so as not to cause turbulence inside the tank) crack open the vapor port valve.
 Watch the pressure on the gauge decrease.
 To prevent venting, add 4 5 psi to the pressure shown on the chart.
-When the gauge corresponds to that pressure, close the vapor port valve. - 6) Allow the tank to sit for 10 minutes and check the pressure again. - 7) Repeat the process again if necessary.
+When the gauge corresponds to that pressure, close the vapor port valve. - 6.
+Allow the tank to sit for 10 minutes and check the pressure again. - 7.
+Repeat the process again if necessary.